Jeremiah Poutasi

-Early years
+Early life

 Poutasi attended Desert Pines High School in Las Vegas, Nevada.
 He was rated by Rivals.com as a four-star recruit.
 He committed to the University of Utah to play college football.

 College career

 Poutasi attended Utah from 2012 to 2014.
 He took over as a starter his freshman season and remained a starter through his junior season.

-After his junior season, Poutasi entered 2015 NFL Draft.
+After his junior season, Poutasi entered 2015 NFL draft.

 Professional career

 Tennessee Titans

 Poutasi was selected with the 66th overall pick in the third round of the 2015 NFL Draft by the Tennessee Titans.
 On September 2, 2016, he was released by the Titans as part of final roster cuts.

 Jacksonville Jaguars

-On September 5, 2016, Poutasi was signed to the Jacksonville Jaguars' practice squad.
+On September 5, 2016, Poutasi was signed to the practice squad of the Jacksonville Jaguars.
 He was promoted to the active roster on November 18, 2016.
-He was placed on injured reserve on December 20, 2016 after suffering an ankle injury in Week 15.
+He was placed on injured reserve on December 20, 2016, after suffering an ankle injury in Week 15.

 On September 3, 2017, Poutasi was waived by the Jaguars and was re-signed to the practice squad.
 He was released on September 20, 2017.